needlestack/gmc64/README.md

 ## Dependencies

 **To play and edit: none.** It's static HTML and JavaScript.
-No build step, no server, no npm.
-Open the files in a browser and use them.
-They also run from `file://` (just double-click).
+Just open the files in a browser and use them.
+They also run locally from `file://`.

 **To rebuild the standalone bundle:** Node.js.
 Pure built-ins, no `npm install` needed.
 After editing `play.html` or any file it loads from `js/`, run: